MENU

 Cereals and Grains:

 Blood group diet Type As generally do well on cereals and grains and can eat these foods once a day.
 They should select whole grains instead of instant and processed cereals and introduce millet, soya wheat and oats into the diet.
 Wheat-eating Type A needs to balance the intake of acid-forming wheat with more alkaline foods such as fruit and vegetables, as Type A does better when their tissues are slightly alkaline.
-Buckwheat is very beneficial, but they should avoid wheat germ, shredded wheat, wheat germ and wheat bran, white flour, semolina flour and wholewheat flour.
+Buckwheat is very beneficial, but they should avoid wheat germs, shredded wheat, wheat germs, wheat bran, white flour, semolina flour, and whole wheat flour.

 Fruit and Vegetables: